fiveNerds/alpha_signal_board/README.md

 ## User Stories

 - [] User can log in and save their game
-- [] User can view a score board for all userd
+- [] User can view a score board for all users
 - [] User can switch different logic gate trying to light on all the bulbs
 - [] User can view a detail view of the boolean functions for each switch
 - [] User can try different levels of the game (Easy - Medium - Hard)